 Whatever the reason, I’ll tell you this: our still – or rather each of our stills – has a personality all of its very own.
 And I know each one well, just as they know me.

-For the moment, suffice to say that we have four distillation plants, all of them strictly of the traditional artisan type defined as “discontinuous cycle”.
+For the moment, suffice to say that we have three distillation plants, all of them strictly of the traditional artisan type defined as “discontinuous cycle”.

 If you’d like to find out more about them, continue reading.